Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 Training-Only Layers
 ^^^^^^^^^^^^^^^^^^^^

-The AEE is used in CNN conversion for inference only.
+The Akida Execution Engine is used in CNN conversion for inference only.
 Training is done within the Keras environment and training-only layers may be added at will, such as BatchNormalization or Dropout layers.
 These are handled fully by Keras during the training and do not need to be modified to be Akida-compatible for inference.

-As regards the implementation within the AEE: it may be helpful to understand that the associated scaling operations (multiplication and shift) are never performed within the AEE during inference.
+As regards the implementation within the Akida Execution Engine: it may be helpful to understand that the associated scaling operations (multiplication and shift) are never performed during inference.
 The computational cost is reduced by wrapping the (optional) batch normalization function and quantized activation function into the spike generating thresholds and other parameters of the Akida SNN.
 That process is completely transparent to the user.
 It does, however, have an